Hilton Hotel (Dallas, Texas)

-The Dallas Hilton, constructed as the Hilton Hotel and today operating as the Hotel Indigo Dallas Downtown, is a historic hotel opened in 1925, located at the corner of Main Street and S. Harwood Street in downtown Dallas, Texas (United States).
+The Hotel Indigo Dallas Downtown is a historic hotel opened in 1925 as the Hilton Hotel, located at the corner of Main Street and S. Harwood Street in downtown Dallas, Texas (United States).
 The hotel is a contributing property in the Harwood Street Historic District and Main Street District.
 It is also located across the street from Main Street Garden Park.